outcoldman/docker-splunk-cluster/README.md

 ### Cluster-aware image

-These examples depend on the custom image, which you can build using `./images/splunk` folder.
+These examples depend on the custom images, which you can build using `./images/` folder.
 This image is based on `outcoldman/splunk` and includes several changes:

 - Adds consul binary to the image.
 We use consul for service discovery.